yberreby/yberreby.github.io/content/posts/2025-07-18-i-used-arch-btw-macos-day-1/index.md

 I didn't start out on Linux.
 I digitally grew up on [System 7](https://en.wikipedia.org/wiki/System_7), [Mac OS 9](https://en.wikipedia.org/wiki/Mac_OS_9), then [Mac OS X](https://en.wikipedia.org/wiki/Mac_OS_X_Snow_Leopard), in an Apple-centric household where "Windows" was a profanity.
 While the UNIX backbone of Mac OS X made it a great introduction to computing, I eventually grew frustrated with the developer experience, exorbitant hardware repair costs (what do you mean, everything is glued or soldered?), lackluster GPU performance, and poor support for software projects that I wanted to hack around with.
-As a result, I switched to [Arch Linux](https://archlinux.org/) in 2016 after briefly trying Debian, Ubuntu, and Fedora Since then, I've faithfully used Arch as my daily driver, running it on a trusty [Asus Zenbook UX410U](https://www.asus.com/laptops/for-home/zenbook/zenbook-ux410/), two desktop workstations that I built from individual components, many VirtualBox VMs, two consecutive Tuxedo Pulse 15 laptops from [Tuxedo Computers](https://www.tuxedocomputers.com/), an Asus TUF A15, and a few other devices.
+As a result, I switched to [Arch Linux](https://archlinux.org/) in 2016 after briefly trying Debian, Ubuntu, and Fedora.
+Since then, I've faithfully used Arch as my daily driver, running it on a trusty [Asus Zenbook UX410U](https://www.asus.com/laptops/for-home/zenbook/zenbook-ux410/), two desktop workstations that I built from individual components, many VirtualBox VMs, two consecutive Tuxedo Pulse 15 laptops from [Tuxedo Computers](https://www.tuxedocomputers.com/), an Asus TUF A15, and a few other devices.
 I reinstalled Arch a couple of times at the beginning, then mostly migrated my systems one SSD swap or [`dd`](https://wiki.archlinux.org/title/Dd) clone at a time after the thrill of a fresh install wore off.